 Whether you are likely to receive planning permission depends largely upon the impact that the paraphernalia associated with domestic use (sheds, washing lines, etc) will have upon the countryside and the wider landscape character and how well the area proposed to change use relates to the existing settlement.
 Furthermore, there may be other constraints to deal with, such as the Green Belt.

-If you’re considering the change of use of land to create additional garden space, why not get in touch with our team to discuss how we could help you achieve this?
+Why not get in touch with our team to discuss how we could help you achieve this?